The Association for the Study of Play Online 2021 Conference

-Workshops (90 minutes)
+Workshops via Zoom (50 minutes)

 Workshops emphasize learning-by-doing and provide participants the opportunity to explore topics in depth through a combination of hands-on activities, reflection, and discussion.
 Proposals should include a detailed outline describing the types of learning activities and interaction you plan.
-Proposals should indicate the maximum number of participants and any special room set-up you might need.

 - Provide a conceptual framework for your work,

-- State expected outcomes for session participants.
+- List expected outcomes for session participants.